drand/drand/README.md

 chmod +x /path/to/entropy/script
 ```

-This feature is particularly useful for high-security deployments where you want to incorporate additional sources of randomness (like hardware random number generators, lava lamps, etc.) into the initial distributed key generation process.
+This feature is particularly useful for high-security deployments where you want to incorporate additional sources of randomness (like hardware random number generators, lava lamps, etc.) into the distributed key generation process.

 ### Fetching Public Randomness